 Wondering how to keep mice out of your camper or RV this winter?

-If you do a quick internet search you’re sure to find all kinds of suggestions, but the truth is- prevention is key!
+If you do a quick internet search you’re sure to find all kinds of suggestions for mouse repellent, but the truth is- prevention is key!

 In this post, we’ll go over how to mouse-proof a camper, the best mouse deterrents, and how to clean up if pesky rodents invade your RV.